Alamo Bowl: History

-The 2007 Alamo Bowl between the Penn State Nittany Lions and the Texas A&M Aggies was attended by 66,166, an Alamodome facility-record crowd for a sporting event, breaking the previous record set by the Iowa Hawkeyes and Texas Longhorns in the 2006 Alamo Bowl.
-The Nittany Lions won the game 24–17.
+The 2007 Alamo Bowl between the Penn State Nittany Lions and the Texas A&M Aggies was attended by 66,166, an Alamodome facility-record crowd for a sporting event, breaking the previous record set in the 2006 Alamo Bowl.
+The Nittany Lions won the game, 24–17.

-The Alamo Bowl has sold out seven of its 16 games (1995, 1999, 2001, 2004, 2006, 2007, and 2011).
+The Alamo Bowl has sold out at least seven editions: 1995, 1999, 2001, 2004, 2006, 2007, and 2011.

-On August 28, 2009, the Alamo Bowl organizers announced they had reached an agreement with the then Pac-10 Conference to replace the Big Ten Conference in the Alamo Bowl.
-Under the terms of the agreement, the now Pac-12 Conference's (Pac-12) second-choice team earns a bid to the Alamo Bowl.
+On August 28, 2009, the Alamo Bowl organizers announced they had reached an agreement with the then Pac-10 Conference to replace the Big Ten in the Alamo Bowl.
+Under the terms of the agreement, the Pac-10's second-choice team would earn a bid to the Alamo Bowl.
 The agreement took effect beginning with the 2010 college football season.
-The Pac-12's second-choice team was previously contracted to play in the Holiday Bowl against the third choice from the Big 12.
-The Big 12's third choice also moved to the Alamo Bowl, and the Holiday Bowl now gets third choice of team from the Pac-12 and the fourth choice from the Big Ten.
+The Pac-10's second-choice team was previously contracted to play in the Holiday Bowl against the third choice from the Big 12 Conference.
+The Big 12's third-choice also moved to the Alamo Bowl, with the Holiday Bowl receiving third choice of team from the Pac-10 and the fourth choice from the Big Ten.
+The 2009 agreement persisted through the expansion of the Pac-10 when it became the Pac-12 Conference in 2011.

 In the 2011 Alamo Bowl, the Baylor Bears and Washington Huskies combined to score 123 points, breaking the record for the most points scored in a bowl game in college football history.
 Baylor won the game, 67–56.
 The 2011 game was also the first Alamo Bowl to feature a season's Heisman Trophy winner, Baylor's Robert Griffin III.

+For bowls following the 2024 and 2025 seasons, Pac-12 "legacy schools" (former Pac-12 schools who left the conference in 2024) continued to fulfill their prior conference's tie-in role.
+In the first year of this arrangement, the 2024 Alamo Bowl became an uncommon non-playoff bowl matchup of two teams from the same conference, featuring Big 12 members BYU and Colorado—the latter being it its first Big 12 season, having previously been a member of the Pac-12.
+Such an occurrence was avoided in the 2025 Alamo Bowl, as Pac-12 legacy member USC, then in the Big Ten, faced TCU of the Big 12.

 Game results

-All rankings are taken from the AP Poll prior to the game being played.
+All rankings are taken from the AP poll prior to the game being played.